Natural Health Products

 If you are experiencing increased menstrual bleeding time, or any changes in menstrual cycle, stop using dong quai and consult a health care provider.

 Dong quai is usually well tolerated.
-There have been some reports of diarrhea and upset stomach.
+There have been some reports of burping, gas, and increased blood pressure.
 Stop using dong quai if you experience pain, discomfort, or tenderness in your breasts.
 Dong quai can cause allergic reactions and should be avoided by people with a history of allergic reactions to anise, caraway, carrot, celery, dill, or parsley.
 It should also be avoided if you have diarrhea, a bleeding disorder, or heavy periods.

 There is an increased risk of bruising and bleeding when dong quai is taken with certain medications and other natural health products or by people with bleeding disorders.
 This interaction may occur between dong quai and any of the following: